 March 5, 2010-Santa Cruz to Isla Isabella, Galapagos -- 48nm

 We had a very cool experience on the sail to Isabella.
-We sailed right across a sunken volano by Tortuga Island.
+We sailed right across a sunken volcano by Tortuga Island.
 We anchored in a very peaceful calm anchorage with only a few boats.
 Pure heaven after Santa Cruz.

 Kids Boats Rock!
-Out of the 6 boats in the anchorage, 4 of them are kids boats, our kids are in heavan, everybody is happy!
+Out of the 6 boats in the anchorage, 4 of them are kids boats, our kids are in heaven, everybody is happy!
 There is Tyee, Kamaya, us and Elsie.
 The kids can swim here and have spend hours, kayaking, swimming back and forth between boats, playing on the tube and generally having a great time.

 It is so beautiful here and full of wildlife in the water and out.
 The penguins and sea lions swim right under the boat.
 We have seen turtles and spotted eagle rays swim by.
 We even saw a pair of mating turtles float by.
 Hundreds or maybe even thousands of blue footed boobies fly by around dusk and crash dive for fish. it is quite a site and we have first class seats from our own cockpit.
 How cool is that?